ibm-cloud-docs/secrets-manager/concepts/secret-groups.md

 ## Creating secret groups
 {: #create-secret-groups}

-You can create secret groups by using the {{site.data.keyword.secrets-manager_short}} console or the APIs.
+You can create secret groups by using the {{site.data.keyword.secrets-manager_short}} console or the API.

 ### Creating secret groups in the UI
 {: #create-group-ui}